pdfcpu/pdfcpu/config/config_list.md

 The configuration file (config.yml) holds carefully selected default values for various aspects of pdfcpu's operations.

-pdfcpu will create the config file together with the config directory directory on the very first execution of a pdfcpu command.
-(See more [here]())
+pdfcpu will create the config file together with the config directory on the very first execution of a pdfcpu command.

 This command prints the configuration file location followed by its content.

-Please also check out the [config dir](../getting_started/config_dir.md) docs.
+Please also check out the [configuration](../getting_started/config_dir.md) docs.

 ## Usage